Best Online Therapy Platforms For BPD Counseling

 First, a therapist may identify and assess the main symptoms you’re facing.
 Next, your therapist will use cognitive restructuring to help you understand your distorted thoughts and self-image.
 You can try to change these negative thoughts and behaviors after coming to recognize them.

-Lastly, a DBT therapist may help you set achievable goals for long and short-term emotional stability and behavioral change.
+Lastly, a CBT therapist may help you set achievable goals for long and short-term emotional stability and behavioral change.
 Moreover, a therapist may combine your CBT sessions with skills training to help you manage negative thoughts and behaviors through breathing exercises and relaxation techniques.

 Dialectical Behavioral Therapy (DBT)